pauldambra/blog_source/_posts/2026-01-30-how-i-use-llms-three.md

 This is an addition to "manage context".

 Sometimes I find myself writing a huge prompt.
 I have low tolerance for this.
+Or I find the task is spinning and churning and going nowhere.
 So, instead, when I recognize that I stop, I clear the prompt, and I spike the work.
 Then when I have a good enough sketch I point the robot at the changes and say "hey, like this".
 I believe we do understand some problems better through trying to solve them.

 The robot is still more stupid than it is clever.
 So, giving it code is a good way to clever it up.

+It is still valuable to be a decent software engineer.
+But it might be more valuable to be a decent software engineer who dumps a sketch into an LLM. (if it isn't now, and they can keep improving, then it will be soon)

+# I approach understanding code differently

+This one is difficult for me to accept, but it's snuck up on me and over the last few months changed how I work.

+The cost of writing code is falling *and* the cost of understanding code is falling.

+"Hey robot, write a script to validate the blah does thingy (or not) when the wotsit is twanged"

+"Hey robot, why does the clinkexpander accept a boolean?"

+"Hey robot, how does the clinkexpander work?"

+"Hey robot, what does the clinkexpander actually do?"

+Tasks that would have taken me hours or days or weeks in the past are genuinely done in minutes now.

+I've spent a big chunk of time recently feeding heap snapshots to the robot.
+I can only give huge thanks I've not had to manually grok this myself.

+Is the robot perfect?
+No. not even.

+Is the robot a good software engineer?
+No. not even.

+Is it silly to ignore the fact that the robot does not need to be perfect or good for it to be a fantastic tool?

+yes, veryeven.

+the game has changed. pandora's box is open. the robot is here to stay.